Projects

 Base case: SSEN flexibility payment £250/MWh, wind-farm fee £25/MWh.
 Break-even (highlighted) lands at 15% penetration.

-Tools: Python · pandas · Power curve modelling · Financial / sensitivity modelling
+Tools: Python · pandas · Power curve modelling · Financial and sensitivity modelling

 - Cleaned turbine telemetry (2.63 years, 1-min intervals) to classify wind-limited, capacity-limited, and demand-limited (curtailed) states